hwantas/sfcc-cartridges-kor/README.md

 1. KG Inicis Payment Gateway (Only general payment option with credit cards and fast checkout methods like Kakao Pay, Naver Pay, etc. is included)
 2. Naver and Kakao Login
 3. NiceID verification

+These cartridges are not permitted to be shared unless there is guidance from Salesforce Korea.